jvanasco/imagehelper/README.md

 #### IMPORTANT Note:

 This package was in the process of being largely rewritten...
-It really needs to be rewritten, but is production safe
+It really needs to be rewritten, but is production safe.

 ## Overview

 The `imagehelper` package offers a simple interface for image resizing, optimizing and uploading.
 Core image resizing operations are handled by the `Pillow` (PIL) package; S3 uploading is handled by `boto`, and there are hooks for optimizing the images with the commandline tools: `advpng`,  `gifsicle`, `jpegtran`, `jpegoptim`, `optipng` and `pngcrush.`

+This library does not actually resize the images, it is used to define "recipes" for resizing images with Pillow and uploading them to S3 with boto.

 ## About